 The scientific information discussed in this news release related to our product candidates is preliminary and investigative.
-Such product candidates are not approved by the U.S. Food and Drug Administration (FDA), and no conclusions can or should be drawn regarding the safety or effectiveness of the product candidates.
+Such product candidates are not approved by the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA) or other similar regulatory authorities, and no conclusions can or should be drawn regarding the safety or effectiveness of the product candidates.